abodthedude25/cpsc526/assignment2/README.md

 #### **upload**

+The upload command mirrors the download process but in reverse.
+The client computes the SHA256 hash of the local file and sends it to the server.
+If the server’s file matches the hash, the upload is skipped.
+Otherwise, the client sends the file content encoded in Base64, which the server decodes and writes to disk

 -   **Usage**: `upload <filename>`
--   **Client-Side**:
-    -   Sends SHA256 hash of the local file to server.
-    -   Supports unusual file names
-    -   If server’s hash differs, sends Base64-encoded content.
--   **Server-Side**:
-    -   Checks if existing file matches hash.
-    -   Writes new content if necessary and sends "OK" or error.
 -   **Example**:
     ```bash
     > upload penguin.jpg